Local Government 101 - Local Budget Process

 In Greensboro, NC, community members from five districts directly decide how to spend $100,000 per district for a total of $500,000.
 At each year’s budget cycle, the City Council must approve the amount of funds available for the participatory process.
 In 2016, about 1,200 residents participated in the process.
 Winning projects are submitted to the Greensboro City Manager for inclusion in the recommended budget and then sent to the City Council for adoption.

 2016 is the first year that Greensboro has used participatory budgeting.
 From updating park equipment to building bus shelters and crosswalks, the city is engaging residents on how a portion of the city budget is spent.
+In 2017, 1,199 residents voted for 25 projects to be funded in the 2018-2019 budget cycle.

 Many communities across the country use participatory budgeting in their annual budget process.
 Participatory budgeting could be one way to start a conversation about community investments in early learning.